 Jordan's King Hussein flew into Damascus on Sunday for high level talks with Syrian President Hafez al-Assad.

-Jordan's King Hussein flew into Damascus on Sunday for high level talks with Syrian President Hafez al-Assad.
+Background: Jordan's King Hussein flew into Damascus on Sunday for high level talks with Syrian President Hafez al-Assad.
 The talks between the two leaders centred upon the latest developments in the Middle East, including the progress between Egypt and israel in their peace treaty.

 SYNOPSIS: President Assad and King Hussein met to try and iron out a joint plan concerning the continuing peace treaty between Egypt and Israel.
 Both leaders are prominent within the Arab league; the organization which began the economic boycott of Egypt.